 To make the hummus, simply combine all the remaining ingredients with the roasted vegetable mixture (reserving some vegetables for the garnish) in a food processor or blender, and process until smooth and creamy.
 Transfer to a large serving bowl and garnish with reserved veggies, some leftover chopped rosemary, chilli flakes, black pepper, and additional olive oil if desired.

-To make this beautiful whole wheat bread, simply hit up this no-knead bread recipe from my blog, and increase the water required to 1.75 cups instead of 1.5.
-This takes a day of advance planning so if you are planning to make these two together, the bread will need to proof for a while before it’s baked.
-It’s delicious, crazy easy, and so very worth trying if you haven’t already.
+To make this beautiful whole wheat bread, simply visit this recipe and increase the water required to 1.75 cups instead of 1.5.
+This takes a day of advance planning so if you are planning to make these two together, the bread will need to proof for a while before it's baked.
+It's delicious, crazy easy, and so very worth trying if you haven't already.
 Consider yourselves warned!
 XO